 Key Issue: A number of submissions have highlighted the potential difficulties associated with implementation of such a complex and strategic plan, particularly as it will require actions by a number of different sectors and agencies/organisations.
-The requirement for cooperation between many public agencies and local authorities as well as cross-border cooperation in order to allow efficient and effective implementation of the Plan was particularly noted.
-Queries were also raised as to why two separate Plans were prepared for the international RBDs.
+The requirement for cooperation between many public agencies and local authorities in order to allow efficient and effective implementation of the Plan was particularly noted.
+In particular, comments were received regarding the current lack of coordination between various agencies, where the activities of certain agencies may be in conflict with the objectives of the Plan (i.e. dredging maintenance).